ChiaraDG/binaryMM/cran-comments.md

+## Resubmission 2

+This is a second resubmission.
+In this version I have fixed the DESCRIPTION file to to write DOIs as: <doi:10.prefix/suffix>

-## Resubmission
+## Resubmission 1

 This is a resubmission.
-In this version I address have:
+In this version I have addressed all the comments from a previous submission.
+Specifically, I:

-* Added the reference decribing methods in the package in the DESCRIPTION file
+* Added the reference describing methods in the package in the DESCRIPTION file

-* More clearly identified the copyright holders in the LICENSE file.
+* Clearly identified the copyright holders in the LICENSE file.
 The copyright holders are now the binaryMM authors

 * Replaced \dontrun{} with \dontrest{} for all the examples can can be executed in >5 seconds